sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.

     **Note:** The service account used to run the PI to OCS Service requires Administrator privileges.
-Read access to the PIARCDATA Security table, PIPOINT Security table, and the PI points and data to be transferred is also required.
+Read access to the PIARCDATA Security and PIPOINT Security tables, the PI points and data to be transferred, and the AF server, elements, and attribute data is required.

 12. Click the **Install** button.

     **Result:** The PI to OCS Agent is installed.

-    **Note:** Installation may take a few moments.
+    **Note:** Installation takes a few moments.

-13. After the agent has been successfully installed, click **Close** to close the PI to OCS Agent wizard.
+13. After the agent has been successfully installed, click **Close** to exit the wizard.

     **Result**: The PI to OCS Configuration Utility opens.
 See [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.